Cheaper transit for hybrid workers would be feasible, OC Transpo says | CBC News

 Cheaper transit for hybrid workers would be feasible, OC Transpo says

-A reduced public transit fare designed for hybrid workers no longer commuting to the office every day would be feasible, according to a new report from OC Transpo.
+A reduced fare designed for hybrid workers no longer commuting to the office every day would be feasible, according to a new report from OC Transpo.

-The city has been considering a hybrid fare model in the wake of the COVID-19 pandemic, when people who usually travelled downtown daily began working from home.
+The city has been considering a hybrid fare model because of the COVID-19 pandemic, when people who usually travelled downtown daily began working from home.

-According to the report going before next week's transit commission, the model would enable riders to buy prepaid discounted fares, valid for a certain number of trips over a certain number of days, that would be loaded onto a card.
+According to the report going before next week's transit commission, the model would let riders load prepaid discounted fares, valid for a certain number of trips over a certain number of days, onto a card.
+It leaves it up to city council to decide on specific numbers.

 The card would expire once the trips have been used or the selected time period runs out, whichever happens first.